g-leech/argmin-gravitas/_posts/2017-01-11-anthropology-worth.markdown

 visible:    1

-summary:    Another research proposal - <i>What is good about cultural anthropology?</i> Plus, reading list.
+summary:    What is good about cultural anthropology?
+Plus reading list.
 confidence: 80% that there's a problem with the field.
 60% that this is worth doing.
 warnings:   politicised epistemology, relativism
 categories: philosophy, scepticism